leon3s/ntex-rest-api-example/readme.md

 }
 ```

-With the models we can now generate typesafe endpoint with their documentation.
-Let's updates our `endpoints` inside `src/services/todo.rs`:
+With the models in place, we can now generate type-safe endpoints with their documentation.
+Let's update our `endpoints` inside `src/services/todo.rs`:

 ```rust
 use ntex::web;